Anuo-shuo/wiringROCK960-Python/README.rst

 wiringROCK960 for Python
 ===================

-wiringOP: An implementation of most of the Arduino Wiring functions for the Orange Pi.
+wiringROCK960: An implementation of most of the Arduino Wiring functions for the Orange Pi and ROCK960.

 Supported boards
 ===================